Dunedin Railways Limited: Taieri Gorge Limited

 The Taieri Gorge Limited is New Zealand's longest tourist railway and stretches along the former Otago Central Railway from the 4 km peg on the Taieri Branch, 18 km west of Dunedin, to Middlemarch, a distance of 60 km.
-Between Dunedin and the start of the line, its trains operate on KiwiRail's Main South Line via a running rights agreement.
+Between Dunedin and the start of the line, its trains operate on KiwiRail's Main South Line.

-The line travels along the banks of the Taieri River, through numerous tunnels and along the Taieri Gorge to the Strath Taieri.
-It crosses a dozen viaducts and passes through ten tunnels.

-At Wingatui railway station, the original building and signal box from 1914 have been restored.
-After the line passes through the 437 m long Salisbury Tunnel, the longest on the line, it crosses Mullocky Gully over the 197 m long Wingatui Viaduct, the largest wrought iron structure in New Zealand since it was built in 1887.
-The 47 m tall viaduct's riveted truss structure rests on seven concrete and masonry piers.

-Shortly after the Wingatui Viaduct, the route emerges from Mullocky Gully to join Taieri Gorge, and from then on follows that gorge above Taieri River to just east of Pukerangi.
-On the way the line passes former stations Parera, Mount Allen, Little Mount Allen, and Christmas Creek, crossing two curved viaducts at the latter two locations.
-Hindon, still operating as a crossing station, is typically one of the stopping points on the trip.
-Just before the station, the railway tracks share a combined road-rail bridge with Hindon Road.

-Another stopping point for photo opportunities is the Deep Stream viaduct.
-Here the line slowly starts to climb higher and out of the gorge, passing over the Flat Stream viaduct, and "The Notches", a section of short bridges and cuttings through several rocky outcrops, on its way to Pukerangi.
-Between Pukerangi and Middlemarch, the railway only once more comes close to the Taieri River, where it crosses Sutton Creek over another combined road-rail bridge.

-Dunedin Railways currently operates on a reduced schedule.
+Dunedin Railway Station currently operates on a reduced schedule.
 The Inlander runs through the Taieri Gorge to Hindon, The Seasider runs up the coast through Waitati to Seacliff, and The Victorian is an all-day trip to the North Otago town of Oamaru.
 Special services also run, including the Christmas Inlander in December and the addition of Quiz Trains in 2023.
 2024 saw the addition of The Stargazer, a trip to Hindon for an evening of star gazing hosted by the Dunedin Astronomical Society.

 DJ class locomotive in service with Dunedin Railways at Pukerangi.

 DE class locomotive on the railway.